|

 the requirements of the immediately preceding Article; otherwise,

 the subsequent marriage shall be null and void.
+Art.
+54.

 Children conceived or born before the judgment of annulment or absolute